-- 5.1 Three voting members.

-- 6. Local Pensions Board

-- 6.1 As part of good governance of the scheme, the Committee will work with, receive and consider reports from the Local Pensions Board.
+- 6. Local Pensions Board - 6.1 As part of good governance of the scheme, the Committee will work with, receive and consider reports from the Local Pensions Board.
 The Board is not a decision making body and it will be for the Committee to ensure that the appropriate actions are undertaken as required.